 This was once marketed as ON1 Perfect Photos, a collection of plug-ins brought together within a single interface.
 It’s now been refined and re-imagined as ON1 Photo RAW, a single standalone app which can also works as an effects plug-in for Lightroom or Photoshop.
 It offers both browsing and cataloguing/search tools, a terrific set of effects filters, support for image layers and masks and the ability to open and process RAW files.
 ON1 2020 is now out together with the company’s cloud-based ON1 360 synchronisation service, though this will tie you in to ON1’s storage in the same way that Adobe does.
 ON1 Photo RAW is big on value and scope.

-Phase One is a Danish company specialising in professional medium format cameras.
-Capture One is its pro-level image capture and RAW processing app, but it’s evolved steadily into a high-end Lightroom rival.
+Capture One is its pro-level image capture and RAW processing app, previously owned by Danish company Phase One but now split into a separate company.
+Capture One has evolved steadily into a high-end Lightroom rival.
 Its RAW conversions are superb, its adjustment tools surpass Lightroom’s and Capture One can also create image catalogs for your entire image library.
 It also offers a ‘sessions’ based workflow for pro photographers and tethered studio work.

 Skylum’s innovative photo organising, editing and effects software has gone through some major changes and redesigns since its launch, and is now pioneering AI image adjustments designed to take away the effort of manual masking, and augmented reality tools for replacing skies and adding objects to your scenes.
 It has an integrated image library/browser, offers non-destructive editing tools and supports multi-image composites via layers and blend modes.
 It also works as a plug-in for Lightroom and Photoshop.